ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 [site wiki="plane" heading="off"]

-Loiter (circle) the specified location for a specified number of turns at the given radius, and then proceed to the next command.
+Loiter (circle) the specified location for at least the specified number of complete turns, and then proceed to the next command upon intersection of the course to it with the circle's perimeter.
 If zero is specified for a latitude/longitude/altitude parameter then the current location value for the parameter will be used.
 Fractional turns between 0 and 1 are supported, while turns greater than 1 must be integers.

+The radius of the circle is controlled by the command parameter.
+A radius of 0 will result in :ref:`WP_LOITER_RAD<WP_LOITER_RAD>` being used as the radius.
+Negative radius values result in counter-clockwise turns instead of clockwise turns.
+Radius values over 255 meters will be rounded down to the nearest 10 meter mark.
+Instead of exiting at the intersection if the next waypoint's course with the circle's perimeter, a tangential intersection exit point can be selected by setting EXIT =1.

 **Command parameters**